-Bronze Silver Gold Complete 10 different 'travel activities' from the list of 80.
-Evidence is not required but it is recommended.
-Complete 6 different 'supporting activities' from the list of 40.
-Evidence is not required but it is recommended.
-Complete a hands up survey (with a respondent rate of at least 90%) to get a baseline understanding of how pupils get to school Set targets for a minimum of two modes Complete 20 different 'travel activities' from the list of 80.
-Evidence is required and must be submitted to the STARS website.
-Complete 10 different 'supporting activities' from the list of 40.
-Evidence is required and must be submitted to the STARS website.
-Demonstrate that a shift away from the car has been achieved through hands up survey results Record its staff travel patterns, through the same hands up survey method Set up a School Travel Plan working group with student representatives Present various bits of evidence of pupil, governor, staff and school council involvement (such as meeting minutes) Conduct consultation with parents and show results of this Carry out research and/or consultation Complete 25 different 'travel activities' from the list of 80.
-Evidence is required and must be submitted to the STARS website.
-Complete 15 different 'supporting activities' from the list of 40.
-Evidence is required and must be submitted to the STARS website.
-Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by noncar modes Demonstrate that the targets from the last academic year were achieved or exceeded Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year Demonstrate that safe and active travel is part of the School Development Plan
+Bronze Silver Gold Complete 10 different Complete 20 different Complete 25 different 'travel activities' from the 'travel activities' from the list 'travel activities' from the

+- list of 80.
+Evidence is not required but it is recommended. - Complete 6 different 'supporting activities' from the list of 40.
+Evidence is not required but it is recommended. - Complete a hands up survey (with a respondent rate of at least 90%) to get a baseline understanding of how pupils get to school - Set targets for a minimum of two modes

+- of 80.
+Evidence is required and must be submitted to the STARS website. - Complete 10 different 'supporting activities' from the list of 40.
+Evidence is required and must be submitted to the STARS website. - Demonstrate that a shift away from the car has been achieved through hands up survey results - Record its staff travel patterns, through the same hands up survey method - Set up a School Travel Plan working group with student representatives - Present various bits of evidence of pupil, governor, staff and school council involvement (such as meeting minutes) - Conduct consultation with parents and show results of this - Carry out research and/or consultation

-5.4.5.
-Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including: 'anti-idling awareness raising measures'.
-STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.
+- list of 80.
+Evidence is required and must be submitted to the STARS website. - Complete 15 different 'supporting activities' from the list of 40.
+Evidence is required and must be submitted to the STARS website. - Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per vear - Demonstrate that safe and active travel is part of the School Development Plan - 5.4.6.
+Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including anti-idling awareness raising measures.
+STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea